sc3/simple-news-apps/docs/index.rst

 Our data
 --------

 Our data comes from `http://cookcountyjail.recoveredfactory.net/api/2.0/daily_population <http://cookcountyjail.recoveredfactory.net/api/2.0/daily_population>`_.
-This API endpoint provides data that looks like:
+This API endpoint provides data in the `JSON <http://en.wikipedia.org/wiki/JSON>`_ format that looks like:

 .. code-block:: json